KarlClinckspoor/KarlClinckspoor.github.io/_drafts/exult_combat.md

 ## NPC alignments

 In BG, as soon as you start the game, only you and Iolo of the companions are good.
 Spark, Shamino, Dupre, even Lord British, are neutral.

 Sullivan, a prisoner of the fellowship in Buc's den, and Leonardo, a dog i Serpent's hold, is good.

 Evil is "Juggernaut", a fighter in IOTA, Kali, a dragon is a cave in IOTA, Stone Harpy in Spektran, some enemies at that base in the Serpent's spine, and of course Elizabeth, Abraham and crew.
 Batlin has many "faces", and only "Batlin_monster" is evil.
 The others are neutral.

 Chaotic is Goth, a guard in Yew,

 Evil is Iriale Silvermist, in the caves in the Fellowship retreat, Robin, Battles, Leavell in New Magincia.

 In SI, a cursory look using the cheat menu reveals that the *vast* majority of NPCs are neutral.

 The good ones are the ones in the party, Stephano, Dupre, Iolo, Shamino.

 Evil ones are enemies like some Gwani (?), Goblins, prisoners, Perry Stokes (It's the software pirate in the hut in the woods), billy_cain (goblin), steve_powers (goblin), chuck (goblin), key_guy (troll), Anti Dupre (but not Anti-Iolo??? or Anti-Shamino???), Goblin king and a few antagonists, like the

 Chaotics are Rabindrinath, Crusty (a jester in a hut in the goblin woods) and perhaps some other unnamed enemies

 Shoutout to the neutral nightmare in the dream world, SmithzHorse.

-## HOW TO ENTER COMBAT

-There are a few methods to enter combat.

 ## Damage calculations